 Here are the steps you need to take in order to safely close your credit card account and cancel a credit card.
 Learn more about the process in our guide below.

-How to cancel a credit card in 8 easy steps
+How to cancel a credit card in 7 easy steps

-- Pay the outstanding balance.
+1. Pay the outstanding balance

 Avoid closing a credit card with a balance.
 If you try to close an account with an outstanding balance, the bank could increase the interest rate or demand full and immediate payment.
 If you plan on transferring your balance to a new card, wait until the transfer has gone through before your close the card.

-- Transfer any reward points.
+2. Transfer any reward points

 If your card offers rewards, redeem or transfer them to another eligible account before you request to cancel the card.
 Once you close the account, all unclaimed points are forfeited.
 Depending on the type of rewards program, you may even be able to use your points to pay off the remaining balance on your card.

-- Cancel direct debits.
+3. Cancel direct debits

 To prevent reactivating your card, cancel all existing direct debits linked to your credit card.
 Even if you’ve requested for an account to be closed, a direct debit could reactivate a canceled card.
 You also don’t want to be penalized if an automatic bill payment fails to go through because your card is cancelled.

-- Cancel your credit card by phone or online.
+4. Cancel your credit card

-- Check for future statements.
+5. Check for future statements

 Try to log into your account or go through your credit card statements following your request to make sure that the card is definitely canceled.